austinjones/tab-rs/README.md

 or [zsh](https://github.com/austinjones/tab-rs/blob/master/tab/src/completions/zsh/statusline.zsh).

 # Navigation
-Tab supports many methods of navigation between workspaces & repositories.
+Tab is designed to provide quick navigation between tabs, and persistent navigation to workspaces or repositories.
 In these examples, the prefix before the `$` is the selected tab.

 To select a tab:
 ```